Microsoft’s Cloud Solution Provider program supports businesses’ ever-changing licensing needs.

-The Enterprise Agreement (EA) is the legacy licensing agreement used by many organizations today and has been a long-preferred agreement for customers who could meet the minimum requirements.
+The Enterprise Agreement (EA) is the legacy licensing agreement used by many organizations and has been a long-preferred agreement for customers who could meet the minimum requirements.
+Microsoft launched the Cloud Solution Provider (CSP) program to offer flexibility in how organizations purchase licensing.
 When we look at some of the differences between CSP and the EA, there are a few that jump out.

 View the comparison chart:

-For organizations with less than 500 users, CSP is going to be your best option for licensing your O365 subscriptions.
-With the minimum being just 1 User, organizations can start an agreement with little upfront investment and move at their own pace to add licenses as they are ready to move them to the cloud, especially if they are migrating to the cloud for the first time.
-Organizations with more than 500 users now have a new decision to make - whereas before the EA usually made the most sense for larger companies but now with these new changes they will want to take a hard look at CSP.
+For organizations with less than 500 users, CSP is your best option for licensing your Microsoft Cloud Services.
+With the minimum being just one user, organizations can start an agreement with little upfront investment and move at their own pace to add licenses as they are ready to move them to the Cloud, especially if they are migrating to the Cloud for the first time.
+The EA usually made the most sense for larger companies, but organizations with more than 500 users should also consider CSP for the potential of better pricing and support.

 There have been changes to the CSP program as Microsoft introduced its New Commerce Experience (NCE) in early 2022.

 - The best pricing for CSP now requires a one-year commitment.
 Unlike the EA, you can still opt to be billed monthly with an annual commitment to ease your cash flow.

 - A month-to-month commitment is available with a 20% markup over the one-year option for the flexibility to reduce user counts at end of one-month term.